lin-shuyu/ladder-latent-data-distribution-modelling/README.md

 ## Code structure
 Our code is organised in the following manner.
+The main codes for running the training and for using a demo for latent space interpolation are at top level and in the files `train.py` and `latent-space-interpolation-mnist.ipynb` respectively.

 The codes needed to train LaDDer are all kept in `codes/` folder.
 The functional codes, such as dataloader, models and trainers, are in python scripts.
 We use `.json` file to specify model parameters for the training for each dataset.
 The provided `.json` files contain parameters that work well for our models, but pls feel free to modify different parameters for your interest.

 We also prepare a demo code in jupyter notebook for using the derived data distribution for latent space interpolation.
 As we proposed in our paper, the knowledge of the data distribution can better facilitate downstream tasks.
 We propose a method to integrate such knowledge to better interpolate between a pair of images.
-The demo is given in `demo/` folder.
-It only contains a demo for MNIST dataset for now.
+All the supporting files for the demo is given in `demo/` folder.

+The majorIt only contains a demo for MNIST dataset for now.
 We will add another demo for CelebA dataset.
 The generated figures in the demo code will be saved to `figures/` folder for your reference.

 We also offer pre-trained models for all three datasets and they are saved in `pretrained_models`.
 The latent space interpolation demo will need these pre-trained models.